IoC search

 o+—Greater than, for example, 10+—greater than 10

-The advanced search syntax example: topic:domain last_seen:1d- confidence:High count:10+
+The example of the advanced search syntax is: last_seen:1d+ confidence:High count:10+.

 Using the IoC search

-To use the IoC search, follow the steps below:
+To use the IoC search, follow these steps:

 1.Navigate to Threat Insights > IoC Search.

-4.Review the search results, including useful statistical data below the search bar.
+5.Review the search results, including useful statistical data below the search bar.
 To get more information about a specific IoC from the search result, click the IoC of your interest and see the details in the opened side panel.
-If the IoC additionally contains a Threat name, you can see detailed information about this threat by clicking the Open Detail button in the side panel.
+If the IoC additionally contains a Threat name, you can see detailed information about the threat by clicking the Open Detail button in the side panel.

 Fields for the advanced IoC search